Frequently Asked Questions for International Students

 How can I ensure the quickest processing time for my application?

-Send everything together in one email.
-Exception: you must send by postal service or courier: official, original hard copy Canadian transcripts.
+- Send everything together in one email.
+Exception: you must send by postal service or courier your official, original hard copy Canadian transcripts.

 3. Help us focus our time on processing applications.
 See the FAQ above this one about approximate processing times; please do not phone or email us before our suggestion above, as that slows us down.